balmorelcommunity/Balmorel_output/README.md

 ## Setting up Excel/VBA

 1) The SQLite3 ODBC driver for Excel needs to be installed.
+It is crucial to install the correct version (32 or 64 bit) according to the system used.
 The 32-bit version is available at: http://www.ch-werner.de/sqliteodbc/sqliteodbc.exe .
 In a 64 bit operating system and a 64-bit software package, the 64-bit version of the drivers can be used: http://www.ch-werner.de/sqliteodbc/sqliteodbc_w64.exe
 2) In VBA, ActiveX library has to be activated.
 From top menu: Tools -> References -> Microsoft ActiveX Data Objects X.X Library (where X.X stands for the newest version available)